cvar-upm/aerostack/README.md

         # The drivers can be downloaded from the following website
         #https://en.ids-imaging.com/download-ueye.html

+* Install mavlink which is required for building mavros package

+        sudo apt-get install ros-jade-mavlink

+        #NOTE: if there is an error while building due to the mavros package please refer the documentation/
+        pixhawk_documentation/building_mavros.txt

 * Uninstall environmet variables of other (older) versions of the Aerostack (This step is only important is the Aerostack was installed before on the system)